atsurinange/s2001reporting6/README.md

-# reportingEventTemplate1
+# Reporting Event: s2001reporting6
-For study XXXX: reporting event YYYY
+For study STD2001: reporting event 6, This is dress-reharsal for 12/10 demo
 1) Create GitHub repository for a new R project as GitHub user(email based)
 - create a non-main branch(e.g. dev branch)
 - apply a rule to main branch which prohibits to push to main directly